Skip to the content.

 /usr/bin/ssh-copy-id: INFO: Source of key(s) to be installed: "/Users/timothy/.skm/default/id_rsa.pub"

-✔ Current SSH key already copied to remote host
+✔ SSH key copied to remote host

 Rename a SSH key with a new alias name